Frequently-asked questions

 Are Content Credentials a blockchain system?

-While Content Credentials are compatible with blockchain, they do not require or use blockchain directly.
+No. While Content Credentials can work with blockchain systems, they don't require or directly use blockchain technology.

 Are Content Credentials about digital rights management?